Max Marty: Appearances

 Marty's first television appearances were in December 2011, on the After the Bell show with Liz Claman and David Asman and on the Stossel Show with John Stossel.
 On April 13, 2012, Marty presented Blueseed at TEDx Monterey.
 He was later interviewed by Richard Quest for CNN International, Melissa Francis for Fox Business and Jeff Glor for CBS This Morning.
 In November 2011, he spoke on Big Picture Science with Seth Shostak.

-Personal
+Personal life

 Marty said he would like to live in a society close to minarchism and if he weren't working in Blueseed, he would pursue radical but practical innovation in education, telecommunications, augmented reality, and clothing.